felixalbrigtsen/dcst2002-spicychef-recipe/README.md

 ## See the live production server
 - https://recipe.feal.no

+## Development repository
+- The project is hosted [here on NTNU IDI GitLab](https://gitlab.stud.idi.ntnu.no/felixalb/dcst2002-recipe-gr2)
+- The repository will be made public after the assignment has been handed in and graded.

 ## Quick start
 To get started with the development version, you can use the Makefile.